naninovel/docs/docs/guide/localization.md

 ![](https://i.gyazo.com/16cd076ebcc43b2d1a058c10e9dea43d.png)

 Specify the required folders:
-- Input Script Folder — folder where you store source naninovel scenario scripts (`.nani`); usually in our example projects we store them under `Assets/Scenario` folder.
+- Input Script Folder — folder where source naninovel scenario scripts (`.nani`) are stored, for example `Assets/Scenario`.
-- Input Text Folder — folder where [managed text documents](/guide/managed-text) are generated to; it's `Assets/Resources/Naninovel/Text` by default.
+- Input Text Folder — folder where [managed text documents](/guide/managed-text) are generated to, for example `Assets/Resources/Naninovel/Text`.
 Make sure to generate managed text documents via associated tool in case the folder is missing.
-- Input Localization Folder — localization root where resources for all the different locales are stored; `Assets/Resources/Naninovel/Localization` by default.
+- Input Localization Folder — localization root where resources for all the different locales are stored, for example `Assets/Resources/Naninovel/Localization`.
 - Output Folder — folder where to store generated or import edited sheets from.

 Click "Export" button to export sheets to the selected destination.